prometheus/docs/content/blog/2019-10-08-remote-read-meets-streaming.md

 there are still few items to do in order to fully get advantage from the extended remote read protocol:

 * Support for client side of Prometheus remote read: [In progress](https://github.com/prometheus/prometheus/issues/5926)
-* Avoid reencoding of chunks for blocks during remote read: [In progress](https://github.com/prometheus/prometheus/pull/5882)
+* Avoid re-encoding of chunks for blocks during remote read: [In progress](https://github.com/prometheus/prometheus/pull/5882)

 ## Summary

 To sum up, the main benefits of chunked, streaming of remote read are:

 * Both client and server are capable to use **constant memory size and per request**.
-This is because Prometheus now at maximum buffers just a single small frame instead of the whole response during remote read.
+This is because Prometheus processes and sends just single small frames one by one instead of the whole response during remote read.
 This massively helps with capacity planning, especially for non-compressible resource like memory.
 * Prometheus server does not need to decode chunks to raw samples anymore during remote read.
 The same for client side for encoding, **if** the system is reusing native TSDB XOR compression (like Thanos does).

-As always, if you have any issues or feedback, feel free to submit a ticket on GitHub or reach us on the mailing list.
+As always, if you have any issues or feedback, feel free to submit a ticket on GitHub or ask qyestuibs us on the mailing list.